Schumer: Interference with Mueller probe would spark 'constitutional crisis'

 In the next Congress, Nadler is expected to chair the panel, which is positioned to play a key oversight role.
 “The firing of Jeff Sessions will be investigated and people will be held accountable.
 This must begin immediately, and if not, then a Democratic Congress will make this a priority in January," he said Wednesday.

 Rep. Adam Schiff, D-Calif., who is likely to become the next chairman of the House Intelligence Committee, struck a similar note.
-"Mueller's investigation and the independence of the DOJ must be protected.
-Whitaker and any nominee must commit to doing both," he tweeted.
-"We will protect the rule of law."
+"Interference with the Special Counsel's investigation would cause a constitutional crisis and undermine the rule of law," he said in a statement.
+"If the President seeks to interfere in the impartial administration of justice, the Congress must stop him.
+No one is above the law."

 Sen. Jeff Merkley, D-Ore., offered a dire assessment.
 "This is how the cover-up begins," he tweeted.
 "This is a precarious moment, and Congress must immediately pass legislation to protect the work of the #MuellerInvestigation.
 The rule of law is at stake."